rguerra712/serverless-templates/README.md

 If you have not done so, you will need to install [serverless](https://github.com/serverless/serverless#readme) and setup your [provider credentials](https://github.com/serverless/serverless/blob/master/docs/providers/aws/guide/credentials.md).

 Once you have done the above:
-1. Create your repository in github and clone it locally (do not yet navigate into the folder)
+1. Create your repository in github and clone it locally
 1. Navigate to your cloned repository and add the desired serverless template, e.g.
 ```
 cd <project-name>